Children of imprisoned Iranian activist Narges Mohammadi accept the Nobel Peace Prize on her behalf

 In their speeches, Mohammadi's children both expressed regret that their mother wasn't allowed to be present in Oslo.

 “She should have been here herself, but she was prevented by the executioners.
-I lend my voice to her, and to all the girls and women of Iran whom nothing can silence,” Kiana Rahmani said in Farsi at the beginning of her speech held in French.
+I lend my voice to hers, and to all the girls and women of Iran whom nothing can silence,” Kiana Rahmani said in Farsi at the beginning of her speech given in French.

 Her brother noted that their mother's “body is behind bars but her pen and thoughts have burst through the walls and reached us."